indoor air quality, residential hvac, hvac maintenance, air conditioner maintenance, commercial hvac, KCR, Framingham MA HVAC

 4) Purchase Indoor Plants

 Many homeowners and property managers are unaware that indoor plants can significantly affect air quality.
 Many types of plants that you can buy at your local nursery can actively remove certain contaminants from the oxygen.
+Just be careful that your home air conditioning doesn’t cause them to wither and dry out.

 By purchasing several of these plants, you can give your property a new look while improving indoor air quality.
 That said, it typically takes quite a few plants to make a major difference in air quality, so you may want to distribute them throughout the household.
 Below, we’ve listed a few indoor plants that are known to remove pollutants from the air.